-The aim of the project is to compare how Convolutional Neural Networks and Humans see the world by comparing
+The aim of the project is to compare how Convolutional Neural Networks and Humans see the world

 where computer and human pay attention to during an object recognition task.

 Due to the rise of Visual Attention mechanisms in machine

 learning it is now possible to model the cognitive process of paying attention in a computer.